top of page

 Victoria, British Columbia

 "The tower would create a lot of free advertising for the city.
-Think of the photos the tourists would take from the top of the tower and later show their friends." - A. Bristowe, Skydeck Spokesman
+Think of the photos the tourists would take from the top of the tower and later show their friends." - Skydeck Spokesman

 1966::A Skydeck Tower On the Grounds of Craigdarroch Castle